tbpaolini/terminal-snake/README.md

 The snake's speed is tied the update rate of the terminal screen, since the snake is moved every time the screen is updated.
 The time between updates is controlled during runtime with the precision of microseconds.
 That is accomplished by sleeping the program until a few milliseconds before the target time, then repeatedly checking if the target time was reached.
 As the snake gets more pellets, this time gradually decreases, which makes the snake to move faster.
 Pressing the same direction as the snake halves the time, and the speed value set when launching the game applies a modifier to the time.

 The pressed keys are parsed from the input stream.
-Each key emits a specific escape sequence there, which is read by the game.
-So essentially, on each frame the game check for input, update
+Each arrow key emits a specific escape sequence there, which is read by the game.
+In order to also allow for movement with the character keys, on startup the game checks which characters are mapped to the scan codes `{17, 30, 31, 32}` (equivalent to `WASD` in QWERTY).
+Then the game also checks for those characters when parsing the input.
+Though the positions of the characters might change depending of the keyboard layout, the scan code that a key emit remain the same for the same physical position of the key.
+This way the movement keys can be mapped in a consistent way across different keyboards.

+All in all, on each frame the game performs this loop:
 1. Get the user's input.
 2. Change the snake's direction or speed accordingly.
 3. Update the snake's position and speed, then draw it.